Strattera is a brand-name oral capsule prescribed for attention deficit hyperactivity disorder (ADHD). Strattera contains the active drug atomoxetine.

 Some people “outgrow” ADHD, while others are affected by it into adulthood.
 And some adults may have ADHD but weren’t diagnosed with the condition as a child.

-You can learn more about your condition at our mental health hub.
+You can learn more about this condition at our mental health hub.

 Effectiveness for ADHD